danielmesquitta/asyncloop/README.md

 ### LoopN

-This method allows to perform a parallel operation for a given number of times.
+This function performs a parallel operation for a specified number of times.

 For example